 Environmental Protection Agency (EPA).

-On January 19, 2000 (65 FR 2947) (FRL-6385-7), EPA announced the availability for comment of a paper discussing options to enable the Agency to appropriately implement the new provisions contained in section 408(i) of the Federal Food, Drug, and Cosmetic Act (FFDCA) to address exclusive use and compensation rights for data submitted to EPA in support of tolerance and tolerance exemption actions.
+On January 19, 2000, EPA announced the availability for comment of a paper, discussing options to enable the Agency to appropriately implement the new provisions contained in section 408(i) of the Federal Food, Drug, and Cosmetic Act (FFDCA) to address exclusive use and compensation rights for data submitted to EPA in support of tolerance and tolerance exemption actions.
 EPA announces the availability for comment of a proposal which incorporates public comments received, and outlines the Agency's concept of the implementation of a data compensation program under FFDCA section 408(i).
 The Agency seeks public comment on this proposal.

 FOR FURTHER INFORMATION CONTACT: